 - HS3: A More Socially and Economically Inclusive Alternative to HS2

-As part of GD105, students are required to research and write a professional policy briefing.
+As part of our first-year core module, Environmental Principles of GSD, our students are required to research and write a professional policy briefing.
 The core focus is to create a pitch aimed at someone capable of making the recommended policy changes.
-The module therefore combines individual research with the professional skills necessary for enacting positive change in the world.
+The module, therefore, combines individual research with the professional skills necessary for enacting positive change in the world.

 - Reducing Biodiversity Loss in Australia: Reintroducing predators